Install from AppExchange

 The next input field, requests you to input your E-Payment Platform organisation identifier.
 If you don't know your organisation identifier check your browser bar when logged into the RaiseNow Manager.

 The second pair of credentials is used, when the integration suite needs to request further information from the EPayment Platform or updates particular values of a transaction or subscription.
 We strongly recommend that you use a dedicated RaiseNow API user here instead of your personal RaiseNow account, as the former does not expire in its functionality.
 See this section on how to setup a dedicated API user within RaiseNow for this integration: How to create a new user in the RaiseNow Manager

 Configure credentials for Formunauts' DonutApp integration (Document Download Service)

 The DonutApp uses the RaiseNow E-Payment platform to push transaction data to RaiseNow.
 However, the PDF with the donors signature will not be stored on the RaiseNow platform.
 RICE will retrieve the PDF and push it to Salesforce.
 In this step you have to provide a client id and a secret so that RICE can access the DonutApp API and retrieve this document.

 Salesforce pushes updates to the integration suites just in the same way the E-Payment Platform does.
 So here we have to configure credentials as well.

 Within Salesforce, go to setup and search for "Named credentials".
 You will see 2 entries for RaiseNow.
-Select "RaiseNow Fundraising Automation Notifications" (don't bother with the staging credentials) and define a combination of username and password.
+Select "RaiseNow Fundraising Automation Notifications" (don't bother with the staging credentials) and define a combination of username and password (no blank spaces in either user name or password).
 The Authentication Protocol is "Password Authentication".
 Note, that the pre-filled values will not be accepted.